kineticstoolkit/kineticstoolkit_doc/html/_sources/python_integration_exercises.md

 - how to [repeat code](python_looping.md) several times or [loop through lists](python_for_range.md) or [dictionaries](python_dicts.md);
 - decompose code in smaller [functions](python_functions.md).

-Obviously, using higher level libraries such as numpy, matplotlib and pandas (which will follow in the next chapter) will make such data processing much easier and powerful.
+Obviously, using higher level libraries such as [numpy](numpy.md), [matplotlib](matplotlib.md) and [pandas](pandas.md) (which will follow in the next chapter) will make such data processing much easier and powerful.
 But in the mean time, it is already possible to solve these exercises, using only the subset of python that we just learned.

 ## 💪 Exercise 1: Calculation of power based on force and velocity

-Someone pushes on a carriage using a dynamometer, in such a way that we get a measure of the contact force in newtons every tenth of a second, for five seconds.
+Someone pushes on a carriage using a dynamometer, in such a way that we get a measurement of the contact force in newtons every tenth of a second, during five seconds.

 ```{code-cell}
 push_force = [